paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 map.Remove("Two").Remove("One");
 Assert.AreEqual(1, map.Count);
 ```
-`Remove will call `Dispose()` on values that implement `IDisposable`.
-Where this would cause awkward infinite recursion, set the `dispose` parameter tof alse.
+`Remove` will call `Dispose()` when available.
+Where this would cause awkward infinite recursion, set the `dispose` parameter to false.

 ```c#
 map.Remove("Three", dispose: false);